gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    geographical area and across different access networks.
 Using information from DTLS/SCTP together with information gathered from other protocols increase the risk of identifying individual users.

+## Replay attacks {#replay_issues}

+Replay attack breaks data origin authentication, data integrity protection, and data confidentiality.
+The peculiar architecture of rfc6083 makes hard to predict how a replay attack can get success.
+What is clear is that replay attack hasn't been considered when rfc6083 has been specified, making it weak from the beginning.
+In rfc6083 the replay window is open during the lifetime of the SCTP-AUTH key validity and being TSN visible it's relatively easy to inject an old Data Chunk that passes validation.
+Since DTLS replay protection is not used and because a single chunk is also a single DTLS record, the attack surface of rfc6083 is large and even if SCTP-AUTH will be fixed in regards to replay attack, the combination of SCTP-AUTH and DTLS as described in rfc6083 is not by architecture.

+Details are described in {{replay_protection}}

 # Contributors